howardisaacson/Intro-to-Astro-2021/final_project.md

 You will spend the last two weeks of the course working on this project.

 ### Week 7:
 Select and read the 3 papers you will include in your report.
-You will meet virtually with an instructor twice this week to discuss your progress.
-Suggested meeting topics for this week:
-  - Meeting 1: Choice of research topic & papers
-      - Please select your 3 papers before this meeting
-  -	Meeting 2: Developing your original idea
-      - Please read your 3 papers before this meeting
+You can use piazza to discuss your ideas and receive advice about your project.

 ### Week 8:
 Outline and write your proposal.
 You will meet virtually with an instructor to discuss your progress once this week.
 Suggested meeting topics for this week:
   -	Meeting: Feedback on a draft of your proposal